They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Results

 \subsection{Single Object Reconstruction}

-As seen in Table \ref{MAE_1}, the BMA fusion framework outperforms EMVS with an average percentage decrease in MAE of \textbf{25.2\%} across all objects tested.
+As seen in Table \ref{MAE_1}, the BMA fusion framework outperforms EMVS with an average percentage decrease in MAE of \textbf{25.2\%} across objects tested within the calibration set.
 Additionally, the fusion strategy of only fusing the left and right images that performed the best in reconstruction variability with Li et al. \cite{li_2025_cyclic} was tested.
 While their method performs better than using the depth map generated using baseline EMVS, the proposed BMA fusion framework still outperforms the other methods.
-The depth maps generated for the single object reconstruction experiments in this comparison are shown in Figure \hyperref[fig:combined_reconstruction]{\ref*{fig:combined_reconstruction}a}.
-Also, a qualitative analysis of the fusion strategy was conducted.
-A line array (3 identical rectangles with height 0.6 mm) was reconstructed using EMVS and BMA fusion framework.
-The pointclouds, depicted side-by-side in Figure \ref{fig:curvature_plate}, showcase a greater depth consistency and lower curvature warping when BMA is utilized.
-This visual improvement in consistency is confirmed quantitatively; the standard deviation of the reconstructed depth across the line array decreased significantly from 0.067 mm for the baseline EMVS reconstruction to 0.028 mm when using the BMA fusion approach, indicating a much more uniform depth estimation.
+A quantitative analysis on a line array (three identical rectangles with height 0.6 mm) further confirms the improvement in depth consistency: the standard deviation of the reconstructed depth across the line array decreased significantly from 0.067 mm for the baseline EMVS reconstruction to 0.028 mm when using the BMA fusion approach, indicating a much more uniform depth estimation.